 With the drier temps and less air moisture arriving in the fall, it makes sense to switch to a cleanser that will also moisturize.
 For me, the answer is clear – cleansing oil in the a.m. and cleansing balm in the p.m.
 Here is why.

-In the morning, the cleansing oil method – massaging oil into the face and then taking it off with a very warm washcloth – is perfect as it won’t strip the face of the moisture like a soap-based cleanser would.
+In the morning, the cleansing oil method – massaging oil into the face and then taking it off with a very warm washcloth – is perfect since it won’t strip the face of the moisture as a soap-based cleanser would.

 Check out my cleansing balms in the store.
 See below for a 15% discount.